karol11/ltm/docs/intro.md

 ### Support in modern programming languages

 All gc-driven languages (java,  c#, python, go-lang, js - name yours favorite), don't support it.
 Software developer supposed to write code for all copy and destruction operations manually.
 The best suggestion I saw for making copy is: “Serialize your structures to a memory stream and deserialize them back”.
 Very funny.
 And this doesn’t distinguish composition (owning) pointers from aggregation (shared) and from many entangled cases involving non-owning pointers.
 C++ has std::unique_ptr smart pointer implementing appropriate destruction behavior.
-But copy operations internationally left unimplemented and disabled.
+But copy operations had been intentionally left unimplemented and disabled.
 Other standard smart pointers don’t support aggregation at all.

 ### Support in LTM library